What type of bike is needed for BJC MTB programs?

 Bike Play (4-6 years) Bike Recommendations

-This program is all about learning bikes are fun, and doing bike related activities to help fuel that stoke at a young age.
+This program is all about learning that bikes are fun, and doing bike related activities to help fuel that stoke at a young age.
 Riders need to be on a 2 wheeled pedal bike.
 Gears and hand brakes are not required, but if your child is on the older side they are “nice to have”.
-A non geared foot brake bike we recommend is the Giant Animator while the Giant ARX is great for those looking for gears and hand brakes.
-We lean towards bikes with hand brakes for BJC programs.

 Young Devo (6-8 years) Bike Recommendations

 Requirements for this program are a well fitting mountain bike with gears and hand brakes.
 What do you get for more money in a kids bike?
 Most importantly the bike is lighter and has better gearing for climbing, and better quality/better fitting components.
-BJC’s suggests this 24 inch bike or if your rider is a little smaller the ARX line from Giant Bikes.
-The great folks at Full Cycle can help with sizing, as this bike is available in 3 different wheel sizes.
+BJC’s suggests this 24 inch bike or this one.

-Unless there are special circumstances we require a minimum 26 inch wheel to be in the Devo program, and disk brakes.
+Unless there are special circumstances, we require a minimum 26 inch wheel to be in the Devo program, and disk brakes.
 Most riders will be on a 26” or 27.5” hardtail front suspension bike, or a rigid bike with low pressure 2.8” plus sized tires.
-We are comfortable recommending a plus sized hardtail for our younger / lighter riders (10 yrs and under) as they often do not have enough body weight to make full use of a suspension fork.
+We are comfortable recommending a plus sized rigid bike for our younger / lighter riders (10 yrs and under) as they often do not have enough body weight to make full use of a suspension fork.
+If you are looking for recommendations go see the great folks at The Trek Store, and any bike found at this link will suffice.
+There is obviously a range in prices, better bikes are lighter, more responsive, and tend to last longer, but a top tier bike is not required.

 The BJC Enduro program has specific skill and equipment requirements.
-Please view our Enduro “Shredders” page for skill requirements.
-In terms of equipment riders must be on a full suspension MTB with dropper post with a minimum of 130mm front/rear travel in their bike.
+Please viewthe Shredders webpage.
+In terms of equipment riders must be on a full suspension MTB with a minimum of 130mm front/rear travel in their bike.

 MTB specific knee pads are required, and while not required, we do recommend full face helmets with a removable chin bar, and additional padding such as elbow pads and spine protectors.
 For padding we highly recommend Seven DPI who offers a full range of padding and helmets for youth and adult sizes.
 Seven DPI will be offering 50% discounts to BJC riders, details will be in future BJC emails or contact Lester.email@example.com.
 Please note: full face helmets w/o a removable chin bar are too hot to climb in and should not be used at regular training sessions

 If you know a bit about bikes, and know what you are looking for, there are several spots to look for used bikes.
 Check out the BJC Facebook page, often equipment gets posted here.
-Don’t be afraid to post a “wanted” ad.
-BJC hosts a bikeswap, this year it will be April 5th, 2020.
+Don’t be afraid to post a “wanted” ad. .

 Locally, Ebay seller The Pro’s Closet specializes in cycling products.